-The concentration of chlorine in water is measured in parts per million (ppm).
-Make sure that the chlorine concentration in the water of your pool or spa is within the limits recommended by Health Canada, which are:
+The concentration of chlorine in water is measured in milligrams per litre or mg/L. Make sure that the chlorine concentration in the water of your pool or spa is within the limits established by the Regulation respecting water quality in swimming pools and other artificial pools of the Ministère de l’Environnement et de la Lutte contre les changements climatiques, which are:

-- Swimming pools, including inflatable pools: between 1 and 3 ppm
+- Swimming pools, including inflatable pools: between 0.8 and 3 mg/L

 If you have an inflatable pool, read the manufacturer’s instructions carefully.
-They will tell you how much chlorine to add to pool water in order to get a concentration of between 1 and 3 ppm
+They will tell you how much chlorine to add to pool water in order to get a concentration of between 0.8 and 3 mg/L

 Spa water is warmer than pool water, which promotes the growth of microorganisms.
 A greater quantity of chlorine is therefore necessary to disinfect spa water